julianwa/iree/docs/website/docs/blog/2021-10-cuda-backend.md

 IREE has a [HAL API](https://github.com/google/iree/blob/main/docs/developers/design_roadmap.md#hal-hardware-abstraction-layer-and-multi-architecture-executables) that abstract all the targets behind a common interface.
 The first to support CUDA target was to map HAL API onto CUDA.
 We use CUDA driver API to reduce dependency and be close to the hardware.
-The API is close to a typical GPU API and exposes memory allocations, basic fill and memset commands as well as kernel dispatch, general command buffer handling.
+The API is close to a typical GPU APIs so it was a natural fit for CUDA.
+HAL API exposes memory allocations, basic fill and memset commands as well as kernel dispatch, general command buffer handling.
 The original implementation uses [CUDA graph API](https://developer.nvidia.com/blog/cuda-graphs/) as a graph maps naturally to a command buffer.
 There is also an implementation using CUDA stream for comparison.

 HAL exposes an API that can be tested independently, even if we are not able to create CUDA kernels yet we can test a large portion of the CUDA driver using